Credit Utilization Under 10%: Does It Actually Boost Your Credit Score?

 Common Mistakes That Kill Your Utilization Strategy

-The biggest mistake I see is paying bills after the statement closes.
+The biggest mistake is paying bills after the statement closes.
 Your credit card reports whatever balance is on your statement, not your current balance.
 Pay before the statement date if you want lower reported utilization.

 Another mistake: closing cards to “simplify” your finances.
 Closing cards reduces your available credit, which increases your utilization ratio.
 Keep old cards open and use them occasionally to prevent closure.